ashwintr303/hpsc-utils/doc/README.md

 ## Prepare

-The following instructions assume that the root of the source tree has a symbolic link named `Makefile` that points to the top-level makefile in this repository.
-If the link does not exist, created it with:
+The following instructions assume that the source tree has symbolic links to the makefiles, which are version controlled in a nested repo.
+The source tree should be distributed with these links already present (regardless of whether you get it in a tarball or clone it from VCS), but in case not, create them:

     $ ln -sf hpsc-utils/make/Makefile.hpsc Makefile
+    $ ln -sf ../hpsc-utils/sdk/make/Makefile.sdk sdk/Makefile
+    $ ln -sf ../../hpsc-utils/sdk/make/Makefile.sysroot sdk/sysroot/Makefile

 The build requires that the toolchains referenced in Makefile under `CROSS_*` variables are reachable via PATH: